[This review has been updated to reflect new pricing. It originally was published on Dec. 18, 2017.]

 The latter option would enable syncing between two or more computers in different locations, but RoboForm won't provide technical support for this procedure nor guarantee that it is secure.
 Keeping your data local or syncing it on Dropbox would also preclude you from using the RoboForm mobile apps, as there is no way to disable their syncing to RoboForm's servers.

 RoboForm simply falls down in a few too many areas for us to enthusiastically recommend it when there are stronger options available for almost the same price.
-For $4 more a year, the premium version of LastPass delivers all of the key functionality of RoboForm in an easier-to-use package, and adds considerable value with its useful additional features.
+For the same price, the premium version of LastPass delivers all of the key functionality of RoboForm in an easier-to-use package, and adds considerable value with its useful additional features.